felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## Capitalisation

-The rule is as follows.
+The general rule is as follows.
 If it’s an **official title or name**, something that can be or is **trademarked or copyrighted**, or the name of something that’s **unique in the universe**, capitalize it.
 Otherwise, don’t.

 **If you’re unsure on whether to capitalize something or not, just don’t** because nine out of 10 times, you’ll be doing the right thing.